China hits back after US tariffs

 China is the US’s largest buyer of crops like sorghum and soybeans, and tariffs on their import would hurt American farmers.

-The US shipped China 4.8 million tonnes of sorghum last year, valued at almost $1 billion, according to China’s customs data.
+The US shipped China 4.8 million tons of sorghum last year, valued at almost $1 billion, according to China’s customs data.
 That was a sliver of the $14 billion in US soybean imports.

 Some analysts have predicted China may aim new tariffs at the Republican-leaning states that make up Trump’s base.